- 1 Jade Mountain, St. Lucia

-One&Only Ocean Club, Bahamas
+The Ocean Club, a Four Seasons Resort, Bahamas

-If you’ve seen the James Bond flick, Casino Royale, you’ve caught a glimpse of this breezy Bahamian resort on Paradise Island’s northern shore.
+If you’ve seen the James Bond flick Casino Royale, you’ve caught a glimpse of this breezy Bahamian resort on Paradise Island’s northern shore.
 The luxe colonial-style retreat is spread across 35 acres of lushly manicured gardens and offers every amenity imaginable, from an 18-hole, Tom Weiskopf–designed golf course to a Balinese-inspired spa and six Har-True tennis courts.
 Rooms and suites have a colonial, island-preppy look, with dark wood floors, jaunty striped rugs, and ocean views, and private butlers are on hand to cater to your every need.

 Explore More: See hotel details | See all Paradise Island, New Providence Island hotels

 Le Barthélemy Hotel & Spa, St. Barts